 Find out more

-If you would like to know anything more about the course, visit the following pages or e-mail firstname.lastname@example.org.
+If you would like to know anything more about the programmes, visit the following pages or e-mail firstname.lastname@example.org.

 You can also visit us throughout the year:

-These courses are accredited by the Royal Statistical Society (RSS) as to provide a solid foundation for a career as a professional statistician.
-If you get a second class degree or better, you automatically qualify for the RSS Graduate Statistician (GradStat) award.
+The Royal Statistical Society (RSS) accreditation means that if you get a good MSc, you automatically qualify for the RSS Graduate Statistician (GradStat) award.
 This award is a stepping stone to full professional membership of the RSS and the Chartered Statistician (CStat) award.
 Find out more on the RSS website.